sunfishcode/rfcs/text/0000-io-safety.md

 provide any behavior on their own, and just represent identifiers which can be passed to low-level OS APIs.

+These raw resource handles can be thought of as raw pointers.
+They have many of the same hazards; they can dangle and alias, and the consequences of using an unintentionally aliased raw resource handle could include corrupted output or silently lost input data.
+It could also mean that code in one crate could accidentally corrupt or observe private data in another crate.
+Protection from these hazards is called *I/O safety*.

 Rust also has high-level datatypes such as [`File`] and [`TcpStream`] which are wrappers around these low-level OS resource handles, providing high-level interfaces on top of OS APIs.
 These high-level datatypes implement the traits [`FromRawFd`] on Unix-like platforms, and [`FromRawHandle`] and [`FromRawSocket`] on Windows, which provide functions which wrap a low-level value to produce a high-level value.

+These functions are `unsafe`, since they are unable to guarantee I/O safety.
-However, the type system here is insufficient to ensure that these values are valid.
+The type system is insufficient to ensure that the handles passed in are valid.
 For some examples:

 ```rust
     use std::fs::File;